 “Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.”
 John 15:4 [New Living Translation]

 Follow His lead by obeying Him, no matter how difficult that may feel to your “flesh”, and others will see godly love in you (even though you may not even think you are living in love).
-That is how you will become “salt” and “light” to the world, as those who follow Christ are called to be [Matthew 5:13; Ephesians 5:8].
+Choosing to love others in a godly way is a decision to be obedient to God’s standard, regardless of your feelings.
+That is how we will become “salt” and “light” to the world, as those who follow Christ are called to be.
+[Matthew 5:13; Ephesians 5:8]